hanabi/hanabi.github.io/docs/level_19/unnecessary.md

 ### Unnecessary Moves with Unknown Trash (On-Chop)

-- If **unknown trash** is used as a clue target that is on-chop, but the clue **also** touched other trash cards in the hand that were not on chop, then the "extra" thing is a *Chop Move* (e.g. a *Trash Chop Move*), similar to the previous section.
+- If **unknown trash** is used as a clue target that is on-chop, but the clue **also** touched other trash cards in the hand that were not on chop, then the "extra" thing is a *Chop Move*, similar to the previous section.
-- If **unknown trash** is used as a clue target that is on-chop, and the clue only touched one card (or all the cards touched were also on chop), then the "extra" thing is a blind-play (e.g. a *Trash Push*).
+- If **unknown trash** is used as a clue target that is on-chop, and the clue only touched one card (or all the cards touched were also on chop), then the "extra" thing is a blind-play.
+This blind-play can be from someone's *Finesse Position* or it can be a *Trash Push*, depending on the situation.
 - For example, this would be an *Unnecessary Trash Finesse* in a 3-player game:
   - All of the 2's are played on the stacks except for the red 2.
   - Bob has a red 2 on his *Finesse Position* and no other red cards in his hand.
 Thus, Alice could give a red clue to Bob in order to "get" the red 2.
   - Cathy's hand is completely unclued.
   - Alice clues number 2 to Cathy, touching a blue 2 on slot 5.
 (Blue 2 is already played and is therefore trash.)
   - Bob knows that from Cathy's perspective, Alice's clue looks like a *Play Clue* on the final remaining 2 - the red 2.
 Cathy will go on to misplay the blue 2 as the red 2.
-  - Thus, Bob knows that this is a *Trash Finesse* or *Trash Bluff*.
+  - Thus, Bob knows that this is a *Trash Finesse*.
 He blind-plays his *Finesse Position* card.
 It is a red 2 and it successfully plays.
   - Cathy now knows that her 2 is trash (since Bob blind-played in response to the clue).
 However, Cathy also knows that this *Trash Finesse* was *unnecessary*, as Alice could have just clued red to Bob.
   - Thus, Cathy knows that this is an *Unnecessary Trash Finesse*.
 Normally, she would *Chop Move* something, but the focus of the clue was already on her chop.
 Cathy instead blind-plays her slot 4 as a *Trash Push*.